ManticoreGamesInc/platform-documentation/src/extensions.md

 ### Plugins / Extensions

-For Visual Studio Code and Atom, we have collected a few extensions that make developing in CORE and Lua easier:
+For Visual Studio Code and Atom, we have collected a few extensions that make developing in Core and Lua easier:

 #### Visual Studio Code